kittipat2011/basic-html-css-project/README.md

-Fist of all, there 2 directories named,
+Frist of all, there 2 directories named,
 - react_project
 - Webprogramming-Service